 Isabelle Tapsoba grew up in Ouagadougou, Burkina Faso.
 She studied in Omaha, NE and received a bachelor’s degree in accounting.
 She is married to Tony with one daughter, Graciella.
 She is currently an accountant at the the Salvation Army in Omaha.

 Beth is a Managing Partner with Global Teams, and is based in Dubai, United Arab Emirates.
 She has been facilitating intercultural learning and development for 17 years.
-She brings the mind of a researcher, the heart of a teacher and the enthusiasm of a pioneer to her work.
 In her position, she works with clients at both the individual and the organizational level to leverage their cultural differences to their advantage.
 Most recently, she has begun studying filmmaking with a professional company in Dubai as the natural next step from her extensive use of visual images and film in her training and coaching practices.
 She uses film and storytelling to bridge cultural gaps and to accelerate people’s learning.

 Mike owns and operates Transformations, Inc. He lives with his wife, Tiffany, and three boys in Omaha, Nebraska.
 Mike graduated with his Bachelors Degree from Grace University in Omaha and his Masters Degree from Grace Theological Seminary in Winona Lake, Indiana.
 Mike first traveled to Mali in 1993.
 He has traveled back to Mali numerous times since 1993, and has traveled all around the globe while working as the Intercultural Studies Program Director at Grace University.